Sign up to our Newsletter

 5. What Qualifications Do You Need To Be a Human Rights Lawyer?

-Like any field of law, human rights lawyers require a JD at the minimum.
+Like any field of law, human rights lawyers require a JD at a minimum.

 6. Is Human Rights a High-Paying Area of Law?